 However, you may have lost half the battle during the recruitment phase.

-Hiring non-creative team members will be a critical roadblock to success.
+Hiring non-creative team members will be a critical roadblock to success in scaling.

 I’ve seen this mistake done over and over and over again.
 The recruitment process is structured around checklists, skills, experience — instead of a healthy mix of case studies and the right personality.